 Brisette Lucas, Vice-President, Government Relations & Policy

 2011 was a very interesting and busy year for government relations, and 2012 promises more of the same.
-Because EFC believes it is just as important to be reminded about what has happened in the past...Read More »
+Because EFC believes it is just as important to be reminded about what has happened in the past as it is to...Read More »

 On March 29th, Federal Finance Minister Jim Flaherty presented the federal budget, with a deficit of $21.1 billion.
 Liberal Interim Leader Bob Rae criticized the Conservative budget for moving the retirement age from 65 to 67, and NDP Leader Thomas Mulcair stated that the Prime Minister was putting retirement security and primary health care in peril.